hollowbit/learn_programming/README.md

 - Find results for an online search and sort the results by relevance

 Finding the average age of a group of people:
-1. Ask each person their age
+1. Get each person's age
 2. Add the ages together to get a total
 3. Divide the total by how many people